 You can sue a person in court for loss caused to you by the wrongful actions of that person and claim compensation for this loss.
-This will have to be done through an attorney who will prepare the case and take it to the court.

-(See page 481 Ways to resolve environmental disputes)
+This will have to be done through an attorney who will prepare the case and take it to court.
+(See pg 758: Ways to resolve environmental disputes)

-EXAMPLE Eric owns a small-holding with a few animals.
+Eric owns a small holding with a few animals.
 He makes a small living from his animals.
 The small-holding borders on a national road.

-A truck carrying fertiliser goes out of control, leaves the national road and overturns on Eric's land spilling the load of fertiliser into the small dam on his property.
-As a result the water in the dam is contaminated or polluted.
+A truck carrying fertiliser goes out of control, leaves the national road and overturns on Eric's land, spilling a load of fertiliser into the small dam on his property.
+As a result, the water in the dam is contaminated or polluted.
 Eric's animals drink from this dam.
-Eric is not at home to stop his animals drinking the water and as a result they become sick and die.
+Eric is not at home to stop his animals from drinking the water, and as a result, they become sick and die.
 Can Eric claim compensation from the owner of the fertiliser company?